itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 .. contents::

-In this tutorial we are going to learn about :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm.
+In this article we are going to learn about :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm.

 :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a type of algorithms which is called - `Autoassociative memories <https://en.wikipedia.org/wiki/Autoassociative_memory>`_
 Don't be scared of the word `Autoassociative`.